• Skip to primary navigation

 Instructions

-• In a large bowl, cream together butter and sugars.
+• In a large bowl, add butter and sugars.
+Using a hand mixer or stand mixer, cream together until light and fluffy, about a minute.
 Add eggs and vanilla extract.
 Beat until mixture is fluffy, about a minute.

 • In a separate bowl, whisk (or sift) together the flour, salt, and baking soda.

 • Cover bowl or wrap dough in wax paper.
 Chill for at least 1 hour (up to 24 hours) in the refrigerator.
-Refrigerating will help the flavors meld and also create a firmer dough to roll into balls.
+Refrigerating helps the flavors meld and also create a firmer dough to roll into balls.

 • Remove dough from refrigerator.
 Scoop dough using a 1.5 tablespoon scoop or shape by hand into 1.5 inch balls.